GingerKiwi/star-wars-rpg-02/notes.md

 1. Instead of the for loop, map over the diceRoll array and save the new array to diceHTML.
 2. Remember to deal with the commas between dice.
 3. What keyword should be used to declare diceHTML?

 ## Challenge 08: Generate Random Value for Dice

 1. Create a function called getDiceRollArray that uses a for loop to return an array of random numbers between 1-6.
 2. The function should have diceCount as a parameter and the array it returns should be diceCount length.
 3. For testing purposes, call the function with a diceCount of 3 and log out the result. check out hint.md for extra help!

-### Hints: These will be useful:
+### Hints: These will be useful

 1. Math.random() - will generate a random number between 0 and 1 but not inclusive of 1.
 2. Math.floor() - will round a number down to the nearest integer

 ## Challenge 09: Render Dice With Random Numbers

 1. Create a function called getDiceHtml.
 2. getDiceHtml should map over the array of dice rolls returned from getDiceRollArray to generate the html we need to render our dice with random values.
 This is the HTML:

 ```js

 `<div class="dice">DICE VALUE HERE</div>`

 ```

 3. Think about the parameters and arguments!
 4. Down in renderCharacter(), set diceHtml equals to our new getDiceHtml function.
 Remember to give it the argument it needs.
 5. Delete any code we no longer need.

 ### Hints:

 1. Your function should take in diceCount as a parameter.
 2. It should then return the array it gets by calling getDiceRollArray().
 Remember to use as an argument.
 3. There's no need to set up a new variable - you can map over the array returned by getDiceRollArray directly to return the html template for each dice.
 Changed/Deleted:

 ```js